dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 	npm install -g mapshaper

 Note that `mapshaper` can modify shapefiles directly, or convert shapefiles into GeoJSON.
-Converting to GeoJSON will give you more options and faster uploads when bringing the data into XYZ.
+Converting to GeoJSON will give you more options and faster uploads when bringing the data into HERE Data Hub.
 The [mapshaper documentation](https://github.com/mbloch/mapshaper/wiki/Command-Reference) provides a wide variety of options, but a simple conversion command is:

 	mapshaper my_geodata.shp -o my_geodata.geojson
 	here xyz upload -f my_geodata.geojson -a